trap – neuter – return

 - Provide insulated shelters in the winter

-- Get them TNR’d: go to indyhumane.org/tnr to request our help!
+- Get them TNR’d: contact Indy Neighborhood Cats to request help!

 There are some helpful tips on the Alley Cat Allies website – check it out here!